MicrosoftDocs/power-automate-docs/articles/desktop-flows/custom-actions.md

 Custom actions (preview) exist on an environment level.
 As a best practice you should use the dev-test-prod model when developing custom actions (preview), having a development environment and working the way up until you feel confident about stability and finally uploading the stable version of custom actions (preview) to the production environment.

-> [!NOTE]
+> [!IMPORTANT]
-> .dll files describing the custom actions (preview), their .dll dependencies and the .cab file containing everything should be properly signed with a digital certificate trusted by your organization (included in Trusted Root Certification Authorities).
-The certificate should also be present under the Trusted Root Certification Authorities for each machine on which a desktop flow with custom action (preview) dependencies is executed.
+> .dll files describing the custom actions (preview), their .dll dependencies and the .cab file containing everything should be properly signed with a digital certificate trusted by your organization.
+The certificate should also be installed on each machine on which a desktop flow with custom action (preview) dependencies is executed, present under the Trusted Root Certification Authorities.

 ## Known limitations
 - Custom actions groups (preview) uploaded cannot be bigger than 30mb.